cesc-hp/cesc-hp/README.md

 ### ✨ About Me

 <p>
-  I'm a developer with a deep interest in <b>[Area of interest 1]</b> and <b>[Area of interest 2]</b>.
-I enjoy building full-stack web applications, from interface design to backend implementation.
-Currently, I'm exploring the world of <b>[Technology you are currently learning]</b> to take my projects to the next level.
+  I am a Full-Stack Developer dedicated to building high-quality Web and Mobile applications.
+I handle the entire lifecycle, from UI/UX design to robust backend implementation.
+Currently, I'm integrating AI and Machine Learning into my projects to drive innovation and scalability.
 </p>
 <p>
   - 🔭 Currently working on a <b>[Project Name]</b> project.